-The context will print notes and instructive texts, so we need to add the engravers which provide this functionality, plus the engraver which groups notes, stems and rests which occur at the same musical moment into columns,
+The context will print notes and instructive texts, so we need to add the engravers that provide this functionality, plus the engraver that groups notes, stems, and rests occurring at the same musical moment into columns.

-'''

 \consists Note_heads_engraver

 \consists Text_engraver

 \consists Rhythmic_column_engraver

-'''

-The note heads should all be placed on the center line,
+The note heads should all be placed on the center line.

-'''

-\consists Pitch_squash_engraver

-squashedPosition = 0
+\consists Pitch_squash_engraver squashedPosition = 0

-'''